8 Effective Ways to Discipline Children

 Confiscation

 Sometimes child discipline involves taking away your child’s favourite things.
-This child behaviour management strategy can be effective if you use it consistently and follow through with consequences, such as saying, “if you don’t clean up your toys right now, then they will be taken away for a week.”
+This child behaviour management strategy can be effective if you use it consistently and follow through with consequences, such as saying, “If you don’t clean up your toys right now, then they will be taken away for a week.”

 It is important to note that child behaviour management strategies like confiscation are not always appropriate for younger children.
-For example, this child discipline technique might work better in school or on an outing with friends rather than at home, where there would be more opportunity to misbehave again once their things were returned.
+For example, this child discipline technique might work better in school or on an outing with friends rather than at home, where there would be more opportunities to misbehave again once their things were returned.

 Grounding